trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 Melodies that can affect my mood.
 Melodies and music that can make me happy.
 The magic of sounds that gives me goosebumps and lead to me wondering about the beauty of the universe.

-Grasping what FKJ wanted to express with his music... and in doing so transcending yet another level of complexity, beyond what notes and melodies really are, vibrations in the air, into what they represent for us humans.
+Grasping what FKJ wanted to express with his music... and in doing so transcending yet another level of complexity, beyond what notes and melodies  are, vibrations in the air, into what they represent for us humans.

 Translating everything back into the realm of human feelings and emotions, where they came from.